B20bob/Grow-House/README.md

 ##  GrowHouse

 This is a growhouse project that will be used as an indoor herb garden as well as starting seedlings in the spring.
-It is constructed using 1" EPS foam board with a silver foil liner on one side.
+It is constructed using 1" EPS foam board with a silver foil liner on one side with internal Dimensions of: 32"x20"x20".

-- Internal Dimensions: 32"x20"x20".
-l
-l
-l
 Closed:
 ![Closed](Images/Closed.jpg?raw=true)